min2ha/ukwa-site/content/target/72135/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: I do believe in Brexit, May says – but won’t rule out compromises

 Theresa May refused to rule out further compromises in order to broker a final deal with the EU, but hit back at Boris Johnson after the former foreign secretary questioned her belief in Brexit.